Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ![](./images/200/lab200-8.png)

 -   Press **i** to enter insert mode.
 Add environment variables below to the end of the file.
-(Replace SID and HOME file path with your own).
+Replace SID and HOME file path with your own.

 	```export ORACLE_SID=APEXDB```